hemilabs/heminetwork/README.md

 ### Running your own Bitcoin Finality Governor (bfgd)

 If you'd like to run your own `bfgd` and don't want to rely on Hemi Labs (or any third party) for verifying the finality of mined keystones, you may run `bfgd` and connect it to a _trusted_ `op-geth` instance, as well as an l2 keystone (l2 keystones represent l2 state and are what are mined in PoP transactions) aware `gozer`, such as TBC.
 In this case, your `bfgd` instance will communicate with `op-geth` to verify the _validity_ of l2 keystones, and confirm their _canonicity_ and _finality status_, based on their presence in the bitcoin chain, using the `gozer`.

 BFG is very light-weight, thus only requiring `bfgd` in order to be run (provided you have a valid `op-geth` and `gozer` instance to connect it to).

 When running BFG, you'll want the following env variables set:

 * `BFG_BITCOIN_URL`: the `TBC`'s websocket url that you will connect to

-XXX FIXME

-## ▶️ Running bssd

-### 🏁 Prerequisites

-- Connect to a live [bfgd](cmd/bfgd) instance.
+*More details coming soon!*

 ## ▶️ Running the Hemi stack